-The most notorious failed Royal Marines officer candidate was Prince Edward, Duke of Wessex, who wimped out, much to the disgust of his father (a WW2 combat veteran in the Royal Navy).
+The most notorious failed Royal Marines officer candidate was Prince Edward, Earl of Wessex, who wimped out, much to the disgust of his father Prince Philip (a WW2 naval combat veteran).

 The fitness tests that open training camp for National Hockey League teams are typically very tough, as they're designed to determine just how hard each player is able to push himself.

 New York Rangers coach John Tortorella's fitness test is considered the hardest in the league.
 Players have been known to call it "Camp Torturella".